 "In addition, the enormous suffering caused by inherited diseases in pedigree dogs can be reduced significantly if treated using nutrigenomics as a tool, either as a stand-alone or in addition to medication,” he added.

 Professor John Innes, from the University of Liverpool, one of the principal investigators in the development of this technology, believes the application of nutrigenomics heralds the beginning of a new way forward in the treatment of many chronic conditions, without the need for invasive surgery or the potential side effects of drug therapy.

-There is a growing interest in various complimentary methods of pet health care.
-Massage and stretching is one such practice which could considerably improve the quality of your dog’s life and may enable your pet to enjoy the natural agility of youth for many more years of its life.
+There is a growing interest in various complementary methods of pet health care.
+Massage and stretching is one such practice that could considerably improve the quality of your dog’s life and may enable your pet to enjoy the natural agility of youth for many more years of its life.

 My activities include a number of different forms of treatment including electrotherapy, acupuncture, laser treatments, massage and stretching.